 The key is how you use your attributes, not what they actually are.

 Organizational psychologist and author Adam Grant told a story in the New Yorker about a dinner party he attended.
 One of the guests was telling stories all evening long, without asking any questions of or engaging with the other guests.
 This is a very good example of when a strength can become a weakness.
 This particular person was not a narcissist, but a great performer and speaker.
 And he was misusing his greatest strength, because he did not understand what behavior the situation called for.

 “Confidence comes from recognizing your strengths.
 But true power depends on knowing when and how to use those strengths.”
 (Adam Grant)

 Personal note.
 I’ve always been told (in a negative tone) that I am too analytical and that I am too sensitive.
 But I’ve learned to turn these attributes into my strengths.
-Instead of getting stuck in my head, I am able to recognize that it is about to happen and practice psychological flexibility, which helps me take control of my thoughts.
+Instead of getting stuck in my head, I am able to recognize that it is about to happen and practice psychological flexibility, which helps me observe my thoughts.
 And instead of seeing sensitivity as something negative, I see it as a valuable strength.
-Being sensitive means being able to read people’s mood and understand individual differences in attitudes and behavior.
+Being sensitive means being able to read people’s moods and to understand individual differences in attitudes and behavior.
 Without these attributes, I would not be able to do the job I do.

 So what is your biggest weakness?
 An attribute someone has told you should change and is keeping you from reaching your goals?
 What if you turn that weakness into a strength?

 Boom!
 You have just found your superpower.

 Subscribe to my mailing list and get updates to your email inbox.

 Thank you for subscribing.